Adam-Spenton/unit_13_assignment_2_Adam_Spenton/L2U13A1T4_Adam_Spenton.md

 ## Other issues
 - Images have a white background that could be removed.

-- On some webpages images have a white box behind them which when on smaller devices will show up in a diffrent position to the image.
+- On some webpages images have a white box behind them which when on smaller devices will show up in a different position to the image.

 - Some cards do not evenly go together with some being slightly bigger than the others.

-- On some of the catagory pages cards are connected together that shouldn't be.
+- On some of the category pages cards are connected together that shouldn't be.